sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 So, instead of removing all prefix words or all suffix words, we'll "Schlinkert prune" our word list to (finally) get a safe list of low-click-cost words that we can safely combine and use.

+If we "Schlinkert prune" the list, we only need to take the first 8,944 words.
+That's our fewest words used yet!
+(I don't know of any other algorithms to test, other than making all the words the same length, which is not effective for our needs.)

 ## Final list

+We've got our procedure down.
+And you can use a tool I made called [Tidy](https://github.com/sts10/tidy) to use this procedure on [the raw list](https://github.com/sts10/remote-words/blob/main/lists/raw/alpha-line.txt) with a command like `tidy -AAAA --whittle-to 7776 -K -lL -o my_list.txt lists/raw/alpha-line.txt`.

+But in order to make a _usable_ list, I wanted to make some cuts of my own.
+I decided to cut profane words, British spellings of English words, and Roman numerals.
+To remove some proper nouns, I also (somewhat controversially) only let through words found in the Linux list of English words found at `/usr/share/dict/words`.
+With all these additional cuts, I needed to take the first 11,047 words from the list of 18,000 to Schlinkert prune down to 7,776, but I think it's worth it.
+(I'll note here that, with these additional cuts, Schlinkert pruning was still the best method of the three!)

-Finally, we now have [a usable word list](https://github.com/sts10/remote-words/blob/main/lists/usable/alpha-line.txt) for our particular use-case.
-(Note that I've removed some profane words, British spellings of English words, as well as things like Roman numerals, from this final, "usable" list.)
+Finally, we now have [a usable word list](https://github.com/sts10/remote-words/blob/main/lists/usable/alpha-line.txt) for our particular use-case: It's made up of relatively common words, it's uniquely decodable (and thus words can be safely combined), and it should be generally easy to input using our linear keyboard (thanks to us prioritizing words with low click scores).

-Some example 4-word passphrases from this final list that we could use for Netflix and keep that Hamptons party going:
+Some example 4-word passphrases from this final list that we could use for Netflix and keep that Montauk party going:

 ```
 areasfitnesscutsspotted